 Prepare Your Case for a Raise

 Once you are sure the timing is right and you have all the relevant information, get ready to meet with your boss.
 Start preparing to make a case for your raise.
 Even though you think you deserve one, that might not be as obvious to your boss.
 It's up to you to convince him.
 Sell yourself just as you would if you were trying to get a prospective employer to hire you.

-Before you walk into your boss's office to ask for a raise, think about what you will do if she says "no" or agrees to give you one that is much smaller than what you want.
+Before you walk into your boss's office to ask for a raise, think about what you will do if they say "no" or agrees to give you one that is much smaller than what you want.
 Will you quit your job or will you wait a while and then ask for a raise at a later date?
 Your answer may depend on what your boss says.
-For example, has she turned you down because of your performance or because of other circumstances?
+For example, did they turn you down because of your performance or because of other circumstances?
 Perhaps you are earning the highest salary allowable for your position.

 Set Up an Appointment

 Now that you've done all the preparation, it's finally time to speak to your boss.
 It is not something you should discuss with him in passing — it's serious business.
 Treat it as if it were a meeting with a client or a job interview.
 Set up an appointment to discuss your request.
 Don't ask for a raise by email, at the water cooler, or by telephone.
 The only reason for not having this conversation face-to-face is if you and your boss don't work at the same location.